androidchat/androidchat.github.io/_posts/2016-02-01-Why-decoupling-your-code-matters-a-Parse-story.md

 In Android, that starts when you initialise it in you Application class, or in iOS that would be in your AppDelegate.
 Also, whenever you're persisting or looking up some data, there is a static method you can call to get a bunch of ParseObjects your views can easily consume.
 Directly, obvs.

 Now suppose you've decided to switch to Firebase to replace Parse.
-In addition to migrating your data, you will need to ~~refactor~~ rewrite your Application class and a truckload of view logic - all of that just to release an update to your app to keep the wheels rolling.
+In addition to migrating your data, you will need to <del>refactor</del> rewrite your Application class and a truckload of view logic - all of that just to release an update to your app to keep the wheels rolling.
 This can easily take a few days, maybe weeks, precious time when you could be releasing features, drinking, or providing actual value in some other way.

 # Decoupling for the win